 It is a unique reference for a web object that the developer sets while writing the code.
 Ideally, the ID should not repeat on a page, but the browsers do allow exceptions to this rule.
 The ID is no doubt the best locator to use in Selenium.
 Still, if it belongs to an HTML table, then it’s possible that it would change or disappear from the list.
 Hence, you need to put in a more advanced locator technique.

-It is preferable to have a unique id, so it is unlikely to meet similar values.
+It is preferable to have a unique identifier, so it is unlikely to meet similar values.

 Feasible for elements with fixed IDs but not for the generated ones.